or Messianic Cross

 - Sun Cross

 On this page, we'll look at the Christian cross combined with the Mogen Dovid, the Jewish Star of David.
-(See also Raelian symbol)

-Judaism denies that Jesus rose again as Christ; therefore the cross has no meaning for them.
+Judaism denies that Jesus rose again as Christ; therefore the Cross has no significant meaning for Jews.
 However, entering the Twilight Zone of logic, since Jesus was a Jew, then the cross used to crucify him could be referred to as a Jewish Cross.
 But we already have a name for that – the True Cross.

 The Star of David comprises two triangles, representing the Greek letter for 'D' inverted over the other, which happens to have been King David's royal cipher (since his name began and ended with a 'D').
 The symbol represents the town of Bethlehem, first and foremost, the place of Christ's birth.